Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "We had to."
 Xiù explained.
 "Part of our mandate was to offer aid if absolutely necessary."

 Dan remembered the public debate about that one.
 Byron Group had published a manifesto of sorts on exploration and had sought public comment.
 There had been very little in the way of agreement by anyone on anything, but that item had enjoyed very broad support.
-The rest...had been left to the crew, explicitly, with the comments as guidance.
+The rest... had been left to the crew, explicitly, with the comments as guidance.

 The GRA had weighed in heavily, as had the UN, Canada, the UK, and the US but none had directly interfered, at least not publically.
 Really, it was the best anyone could have hoped for.

 "One of the metal masses was out of formation, ranging way ahead of the line, and we couldn’t see any villages near it," Xiù explained.
 "We picked that one, and put down near it.
-The idea was that hopefully we could avoid making contact and still figure out what was happening...well, that metal mass turned out to be…"
+The idea was that hopefully we could avoid making contact and still figure out what was happening... well, that metal mass turned out to be…"

 "This," Julian growled.